-- Injection-dyed carpet offers the greatest design versatility and is great for projects where intricate designs or patterns are required.
+- Injection-dyed carpets, or printed carpets, offer the greatest design versatility and is great for projects where intricate designs or patterns are required.

-- Carpets made on injection-dyed yarns cost more, but will decrease the lead time you can expect.
+- Printed carpets made on injection-dyed yarns cost more, but will decrease the lead time you can expect.

-Ensuring quality when choosing between pre-dyed and injection-dyed carpet
+Ensuring quality when choosing between pre-dyed and printed carpets